Jörg Friedrich (author)

 Jörg Friedrich (sometimes spelled Joerg or Jorg in English) (born 17 August 1944 in Kitzbühel) is a German author and historian.
 Friedrich is best known for his publication Der Brand (2002), in which he portrays the Allied bombing of civilian targets during World War II as systematic and in many ways pointless mass murder.
 An English translation, The Fire, was published in 2006 by Columbia University Press and met with widespread critical approval.
 For example, the New York Times said it "describes in stark, unrelenting and very literary detail what happened in city after city as the Allies dropped 80 million incendiary bombs on Germany.....
 There is... an edginess to Friedrich's writing and commentary, an emotional power."

 Friedrich was formerly considered a left-wing antiwar activist and described as a student Trotskyist.
 His books have sold hundreds of thousands of copies in Germany, and some have also been translated into English, Dutch, French and many other languages.
 He is well connected in German political and military circles and is a friend of former German Chancellor Helmut Kohl.
 He has published interviews with Rudolf Bahro and Raul Hilberg when their books were published.
 His new book "14/18 Der Weg nach Versailles" focusses on the First World War.

 For his work The Law of War: The German Army in Russia Friedrich has been awarded an honorary doctorate by the University of Amsterdam in the Netherlands.

 Life and career

 Born in Kitzbühel in 1944, he spent his childhood in Essen.
-Jörg Friedrich became a Trotskyist and, during the Vietnam war, an antiwar protester.
+Jörg Friedrich became a Trotskyist and, during the Vietnam War, an antiwar protester.
 Following thereon, he began to write books on the history of the war in Germany and work as an independent historian, researching postwar justice and the Nuremberg Trials.
-He has published books on the Anglo-American air raids on German cities and towns.
-These have been regarded as controversial, as the understanding of these air raids as war crimes is still not accepted by some.
+His books have always been controversial and have largely sold through this controversial analysis and the publicity surrounding them.